 Note: The ExpressVPN.Com domain was blocked in China on September 22.
 However, the links to ExpressVPN below are smart links, that will correctly to the ExpressVPN website in China.

-ExpressVPN is optimized for China — it has servers in Japan and the US West Coast.
+ExpressVPN is engineered to be fast and reliable in China.
+They have servers in Japan and the US West Coast.
 They offer a “no quibble” 30-day money back offer.
 They are slightly more expensive than other VPNs, but worth if you need a reliable network.
 The monthly rate is $12.95.

-ExpressVPN recently launched Paymentwall as a new payment method.
-It allows local payments like Unionpay, Alipay, Webmoney, Paysafecard, CashU and others.
+ExpressVPN allows local payments like Unionpay, Alipay, Webmoney and CashU.
 This will help customers in countries like China, where not everyone has an international credit card or a Paypal account.